 The BEST recipe for stovetop sauteed Brussel Sprouts with bacon and mushrooms – the ultimate combination of flavors.

-The Brussel Sprouts are a great side for dinner or an appetizer for the Holidays.
+This recipe is a great side for dinner or an appetizer for the Holidays.

 What are Brussel Sprouts?